-- The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 8 of 2016 (Federal Register of Legislation No. F2016L00241) determined under subsections 196B(3) and (8) of the VEA concerning non-melanotic malignant neoplasm of the skin. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that Merkel cell carcinoma and death from Merkel cell carcinoma can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning Merkel cell carcinoma (Balance of Probabilities) (No. 81 of 2024).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 7 of 2016 (Federal Register of Legislation No. F2016L00239) determined under subsections 196B(2) and (8) of the VEA concerning non-melanotic malignant neoplasm of the skin. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that Merkel cell carcinoma and death from Merkel cell carcinoma can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning Merkel cell carcinoma (Reasonable Hypothesis) (No. 80 of 2024).
 This Instrument will in effect replace the repealed Statement of Principles.